How to Spot Deep Vein Thrombosis

 Learn the risks and warning signs

 Many things can cause pain or swelling in your leg.
 In fact, deep vein thrombosis can have the same symptoms as many other health problems.
-It can happen to anyone, anytime.
-It's more common among people over the age of 60.
+While it can happen to anyone, it's more common among people over the age of 60.

-Taking steps to reduce your chances of a blood clot forming in your veins can help you avoid serious problems.
+You may be able to avoid serious problems by taking steps to reduce your chances of a blood clot forming in your veins.

 When a clot forms in a vein, deep in the body, it’s called deep vein thrombosis, or DVT.
 It typically occurs in the lower leg or thigh but can develop in your arm or another part of the body.
 If that clot breaks loose and travels to the lung, it’s called a pulmonary embolus, or PE.
 This can cut off the flow of blood in the lungs.
 A blood clot in the lungs is a medical emergency and may cause death.

 Blood clots develop when blood thickens and clumps together.
 The deep veins of the legs carry blood from the legs to the heart.
 When leg muscles contract and relax, blood is squeezed through the veins back to the heart.
 One-way valves inside the veins help keep the blood moving in the right direction.
 When blood moves too slowly or not at all, it can pool in the veins.
 This makes a clot more likely to form.

 Blood clots are also more likely to form when there is inflammation or trauma to the vessel.
 Some people develop blood clots at a higher rate than others.
 This tendency is called a hypercoagulable state and may be inherited genetically.
 Other times it can result from medical conditions, like cancer.

 Anyone can develop a blood clot.
 Risk can occur if you've been traveling for a long time, been in the hospital and unable to move, or were in an accident.
 If you’ve experienced the following, you may also be at higher risk:

 Personal or family history of a blood-clotting disorder